EasyMina/easymina.github.io/features/README.md

 | C | [fetchInformation()](./fetchInformation.html) | Helps you easily query initial data from the GraphQL interface |
 | D | readContract() | coming soon... |
 | E | updateContract() | coming soon... |

-## Mission
-`easy mina` is a Node.js module that assists newcomers in getting started with zk-snark development by providing a minimal and straightforward environment with minimal opinionated pre-configuration.

-The goal is to offer developers a smooth entry into zk-snark development by creating a minimal workspace that focuses their attention on the structure.
-The simple setup indirectly explains fundamental rules.
-Additionally, best practices are built-in by default, such as key encryption and the inclusion of a `.gitignore` file with exclusions for the credential folder and its associated keys.